Interleaving Natural Language Prompting with Code Editing for Solving Programming Tasks with Generative AI Models: Results

 \subsection{Limitations}

-\looseness-1We acknowledge several limitations of our study that could be tackled in future work.
+We acknowledge several limitations of our study.
 First, only the Basic Functions problems were mandatory, while more complex tasks were optional, introducing potential self-selection bias.
-Future studies could mitigate this by assigning tasks of varying difficulty to all students.
+It would be valuable to conduct an investigation when all students complete tasks of varying difficulty.
 Second, we did not conduct an A/B study to compare prompting-only and prompting-plus-editing conditions in a controlled way.
 A randomized study where editing capabilities are selectively enabled could more directly measure the benefits of code editing.
-Finally, our logs capture only edited code that was either executed or sent as an attachment, without information on how much time or effort students spent editing.
-Capturing intermediate drafts or more granular timestamps could provide deeper insights into students' editing behavior.
+Third, lacking demographic data and prior GenAI experience limited our possible analyses.
+We also did not analyze prompt content directly, which limits how strongly we can interpret differences in students' strategies.
+Finally, our study used a custom-built platform that tightly integrates chat-based prompting, code execution, code attachment, and direct code editing.
+While the overall pattern of prompting, testing, and localized repair may extend to other programming environments (e.g., other platforms or IDEs), the ease and timing of these transitions may depend on interface features specific to the platform in our study.